 In an ideal world, the system would be straightforward and easily understandable.
-It probably won’t surprise you to hear that social security rules are so complex that few people know how to maximize the amount they receive over their (and their spouse’s) lifetime.
-I can assist you with information on ways to help coordinate your social security benefits within your overall retirement plan.
-There are a number custom software programs designed for this purpose.
+It probably won’t surprise you to hear that Social Security rules are so complex that few people know how to maximize the amount they receive over their (and their spouse’s) lifetime.
+I can assist you with information on ways to help coordinate your Social Security benefits within your overall retirement plan.
+There are a number of custom software programs designed for this purpose.

-The first question is “when should I start it?”
+The first question is, “When should I start it?”
 Many people tell me they intend to take it as soon as possible, which is usually age 62.
-Yet each year you wait between the age of 62 and 70, the amount you will get increases by up to 8% a year (https://www.ssa.gov/oact/ProgData/ar_drc.html).
-So you must calculate what is the best year to start social security to help maximize your total income given certain assumptions, such as how long you will live.
+Yet each year you wait between the ages of 62 and 70, the amount you will get increases by up to 8 percent a year.1 So you must calculate what is the best year to start Social Security to help maximize your total income given certain assumptions, such as how long you will live.

-And marriage makes it even more complicated (doesn’t it always seem that way).
-Remember that when one spouse dies, the survivor generally gets the higher of the two social security amounts.
-So it may pay the spouse to wait till 70 to maximize the benefit not only for them but for their spouse if the spouse should outlive them.
+And marriage makes it even more complicated (doesn’t it always seem that way?).
+Remember that when one spouse dies, the survivor generally gets the higher of the two Social Security amounts.
+So it may pay the spouse to wait until age 70 to maximize the benefit not only for them but for their spouse if the spouse should outlive them.
 But that doesn’t mean they can’t collect benefits in the meantime.
-They may be able to collect part of their spouse benefit. https://www.ssa.gov/planners/survivors/onyourown2.html
+They may be able to collect part of their spouse benefit.2

 David and Sandy’s Hypothetical Example

-What this means is Sandy starts collecting her SS at age 66.
-When I turn 66 I collect half of Sandy’s.
-When I get to age 70 I start may Social Security, at which point Sandy gets an automatic boost (since a spouse who hasn’t worked as much usually gets at least half their working spouses full retirement age Social Security).
-When I die she gets my higher amount.
+What this means is Sandy starts collecting her Social Security at age 66.
+When I turn 66, I collect half of Sandy’s.
+When I get to age 70, I start my Social Security, at which point Sandy gets an automatic boost (since a spouse who hasn’t worked as much usually gets at least half their working spouse’s full retirement age Social Security).
+When I die, she gets my higher amount.